 San Carlos Borromeo de Carmelo Mission (Carmel Mission)

 Venture back to the time when the Spanish conquistadors first settled in the Monterey area.
 The Carmel Mission was founded in 1771, and the Basilica Church, a registered National Historic Landmark, is the centerpiece of the Mission.
 The Munras Courtyard features the Munras Family Heritage Museum, which displays the treasured keepsakes of this once prominent Monterey family.
 Maria Antonia Field, Estéban Munras’ great granddaughter, is buried in the cemetery here.

 Travel back in time as you stroll down the Path of History located throughout historic downtown Monterey.
 This fascinating self-guided tour begins just steps from the Casa Munras Hotel & Spa, and will allow you the flexibility to explore at your own pace.

-Select Summer dates are on sale now!
+Select dates are on sale now!
 Plan your Monterey getaway and enjoy discounted savings.
 Special booking and cancel policy apply.
 Based on availability.